NZR RM class (Standard): Design

 Six in total were built in the NZR Hutt Workshops in 1938 and 1939, each with a semi-streamlined design featuring slanting ends.
 Each car had two compartments, the larger with 36 seats (second class) and the smaller with 12 seats (first class) or 16 seats (second class).
 The first two railcars were initially first and second class, but later became second-class only.
 The other railcars were always second-class in both compartments.

-Driving controls were located at each end of the railcar so that they did not have to be turned at termini.
+Driving controls were located at each end of the railcar so that they did not have to be turned at terminuses.
 Each was powered by two diesel engines, mounted on the bogies.
 During their service lives, they wore out three sets of engines; the original Leyland engines were replaced with Meadows engines.

 The original silver body colour with a green stripe was inconspicuous and was soon replaced by plain red with grey or black roofs.
 In 1951, the Standard railcars became red with silver (later white) stripes and a grey roof as used on other railcar types and some locomotives.

 All six of the Standard railcars were named after Māori canoes: